 That’s because spun metal doesn’t lose its material volume or density during production.
 Instead, the workpiece is subjected to both compressive and tensile forces to achieve the desired effect.
 And while certain types of metals may react differently to spinning or sustain a minimal decrease in thickness, the overall characteristics of the finished product are indicative of this less invasive machining method.

 Also known as spin forming, metal spinning is usually performed by hand or with an advanced CNC lathe, and it’s one of the most beneficial methods when rounding metal components for practical and/or decoration purposes.
-In many large scale metal fabrication projects, however, the lathe can become automated.
+However, in many large-scale metal fabrication projects, the lathe can become automated.
 In turn, that helps to accommodate precision, consistency, product complexity, and lead time specifications.

 In fact, metal spinning is often the preferred machining technique for a wide range of manufactured products, from common household goods and durable cookware to specialty instruments and aerospace parts.
 Meanwhile, nearly any ductile metal can be spun by skilled hands, including high-strength alloys.
 That’s why you’ll find spun metals in modern architecture, innovative art, contemporary lighting, and countless public amenities.

 DID YOU KNOW: Despite the frequently interchanged name, conventional metal spinning and shear forming are two entirely different CNC machining processes.

 Whether the blank is flat or a preformed metal sheet, it’s important to understand the differences between conventional metal spinning and shear forming.
 Metal spinning involves the use of a mandrel and hand or CNC lathe to shape a workpiece, while shear forming involves the use of two rotating disks that shear the workpiece into a specific shape—without the use of a mandrel.